 1.7 The coalfields of Mozambique

-There are no official resource or reserved estimates for the Mozambique coalfields (Vasconcelos, 2009), although Mozambique has abundant and yet largely unexplored coal resources.
+There are no official resource or reserve estimates for the Mozambique coalfields (Vasconcelos, 2009), although Mozambique has abundant and yet largely unexplored coal resources.
 Almost all electricity in Mozambique is obtained from hydropower (Hancox, 2016).
-Despite the fact that several large multinational companies have invested a significant amount of resources into developing the coalfields, production is low due to poor infrastructure and political instability.
-The Zambezi Basin, an east-west trending graben-controlled basin, contains the Karoo Supergroup coal bearing strata in Mozambique (Lachelt, 2004; Hatton and Fardell, 2012).
+Despite the fact that several large multinational companies have invested significant resources into developing the coalfields, production is low due to poor infrastructure and political instability.
+The Zambezi Basin, an east-west trending graben-controlled basin, contains the Karoo Supergroup coal-bearing strata in Mozambique (Lachelt, 2004; Hatton and Fardell, 2012).
 Four coalfields occur in Mozambique, of which the Tete Province sub-basins are the most important.
 The Tete Province Coalfield is located in the mid-Zambezi Valley in an area south and west of southern Malawi, and the sub-basins are: i) Chicoa-Mecucue; ii) Sanangoe-Mefidezi; iii) Moatize (also referred to as the Moatize Coalfield); and iv) Nkondezi-Muarazi-Minjova (Hatton and Fardell, 2012).
 Other less well-known coalfields are Chiromo, close to the eastern Zimbabwe border, and Itule and Metangula in northern Mozambique, west of Malawi (Cairncross, 2001).
-The Msanbansovu deposit, west of Tete, is now the location of the Cabora Bassa Dam, a large hydroelectric project location and thus the coals have been sterilised.
-Falcon et al (1984) established that the Chicoa-Mecucue seams occurred in the lower Ecca to the lower Beaufort.
+The Msanbansovu deposit, west of Tete, is now the location of the Cabora Bassa Dam, a large hydroelectric project location, and thus the coals have been sterilised.
+Falcon et al. (1984) established that the Chicoa-Mecucue seams occurred in the lower Ecca to the lower Beaufort.

 The coal-bearing Karoo succession in the Tete Province attains a stratigraphic thickness of 900m.
 The basin has a number of tectonically controlled sub-basins, with the coal located in the Ecca aged Productive Series (now referred to as the Moatize Formation), which can attain thicknesses of 320 to 400m.
 The Moatize Formation is characterised by a cyclic bar-code series of coal, carbonaceous mudstone, and mudstone, with sandstone, rhythmite and mudstone partings (Lakshminarayana, 2015), and is the main economically significant coal deposit.
 Six coal seams (or zones) are identified in the Moatize Formation.
 Coal is also hosted in the lower Vuzi and upper Matinde Formations (Hancox, 2016), but is less well developed.

-Typically the coals from Mozambique occur in thick sequences, and are vitrinite-rich medium to low volatile coals (Medium-rank A to High –rank C/B coals), suitable for the metallurgical industry (coking coal).
+Typically the coals from Mozambique occur in thick sequences, and are vitrinite-rich medium- to low-volatile coals (medium-rank A to high–rank C/B coals), suitable for the metallurgical industry (coking coal).
 Unfortunately, the ash content is typically high, but the sulphur content is typically low (Vasconcelos, 2009).
 Despite recent exploration activity, there is limited public domain information pertaining to the coalfields of Mozambique.
 The locations discussed in Table 1.7 are indicated in Figure 1.4.

 Table 1.7: Summary of coal deposits and coal qualities of Mozambique.
 (Neto, 1976; Cairncross, 2001; Vasconcelos, 2009; Lakshminarayana (2015).